Robert Fisk is a journalistic genius—though not because he’s discovered anything new.

 Such mendacity is Such representative of the larger, more sinister obfuscation of reality in the Middle East by Western media, who often play as courtiers to the very bastions of power to whom they proclaim to be a watchdog.

-Details of the undeniably monstrous Armenian genocide are thus mendaciously referred to as a “hotly debated” events because openly recognizing its genocidal nature would alienate the Turkish government, putting NATO bases at peril.
-The shoot-down by an American cruiser in 1988 of Iran Air IR655, a passenger airliner whose entire cargo of 290 civilians were killed, is referred to as a “tragedy”—as if such an act was omniscient, rather than a circumstantial crime carried out consciously that could’ve easily been avoided.
+Details of the undeniably monstrous Armenian genocide are thus mendaciously referred to as a “hotly debated” events, because openly recognizing it as a genocide would alienate the Turkish government, putting NATO bases at peril.
+The shoot-down by an American cruiser in 1988 of Iran Air IR655, a passenger airliner whose entire cargo of 290 civilians was killed, is referred to as a “tragedy”—as if such an act was an omniscient event rather than a conscious act, a crime that could’ve been avoided.
 The illegal Jewish colonies which forcefully displace and exclude West Bank Palestinians are referred to as “disputed territories.”
 And the walls which cordon off Palestinians from the outside world—many of which are taller than the Berlin Wall—are dubbed as “border fences.”